 And, of course, some motorcycle accidents are fatal.
 If someone you love has been killed in a motorcycle accident, you should contact an attorney to determine whether a wrongful death action may lie against a negligent driver.

 The motorcycle accident lawyers at Abels & Annes frequently represent motorcyclists and their passengers who are injured in accidents, or the loved ones of motorcyclists and passengers who have been killed, by negligent drivers.
-If you have been involved in a motorcycle accident, or if a loved one has been killed in a motorcycle accident in Chicago, Cook County, or elsewhere in Illinois, consult the Chicago motorcycle accident attorneys at Abels & Annes toll-free at (855) LAW-CHICAGO, locally at (312) 924-7575 or you may use the online consultation form here on this website.
+If you have been involved in a motorcycle accident, or if a loved one has been killed in a motorcycle accident in Chicago, Cook County, or elsewhere in Illinois, consult the Chicago motorcycle accident attorneys at Abels & Annes toll-free at (855) LAW-CHICAGO, locally at (312) 924-7575 or you may use our online consultation form.

 - Motorcycle Accidents at Intersections